danieleFFF/UniCode/README.md

 ### Database
 Open DBeaver
-Create postgreSql connection with your personal data Insert your  db-credentials in @application.yml in the datasource section Insert your connection-password in @pom.xml at line 127 in the flyway plugin section
+Create postgreSql connection with your personal data.
+Insert your  db-credentials in @application.yml in the datasource section.
+Insert your connection-password in @pom.xml at line 127 in the flyway plugin section.

 ### Judge0 (for code compilation)
 Create 'application-local.yml' file under 'application.yml' containing the code: